Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Why this rule is important**: Using [x-ms-identifiers](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-identifiers) will provide more flexibility for array types in SDK generated code.

 **How to fix the violation**:
 If you don't need identifier in array, leave `x-ms-identifiers` as an empty array.
-Otherwise, add the identifying property in the object or correct the `x-ms-identifiers`
+Otherwise, add the identifying property in the object or correct the `x-ms-identifiers`.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [ARM](#arm-violations): [Errors](#arm-errors) or [Warnings](#arm-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)